diego-ninja/laravel-devices/README.md

     ]

-Update config file to reference your login and logout route names:
+Update config file to fit your needs:

 	config/devices.php